 Organisations

-NIOZ Royal Netherlands Institute for Sea Research; NWO-I
+- NIOZ Royal Netherlands Institute for Sea Research, NWO-IEmployee (function research leader)

 Daphne van der Wal is an expert in earth observation of coastal, estuarine, and delta systems.
 Using earth observation, her main interest is in understanding the functioning of aquatic systems, with focus on the physical processes in the coastal zone and their interaction with biology.
-Topics also include the response of aquatic systems to climate change and human impact, as well as risks (e.g., flooding) and services (e.g., nature-based flood risk reduction) of the coastal zone.
+Topics also include the response of aquatic systems to climate change and human impact (e.g., water quality, salinity intrusion), as well as ecosystem services of the coastal zone and nature-based solutions.

 Approaches include satellite, airborne and near-surface remote sensing in the optical, radar/SAR, and TIR domain, combined with statistical modelling, use of radiative transfer models, big data analyses.